 The main indication that your Honeywell thermostat is probably not working properly is that your house temperature is colder or warmer than it is supposed to be.
-In general, malfunction by failing to maintain a steady temperature should be enough to tell you that something is wrong.
+In general, malfunctioning by failing to maintain a steady temperature or short cycles should be enough to tell you something is wrong.

-The thermostat flashing temperature on its screen even when the heat is working, or the device randomly turns on and off is the other sign to look for.
+The thermostat flashing temperature on the thermostat display even when the heat is working or the device randomly turns on and off is the other sign to look for.
 The screen may also display as blank and unresponsive, but that can indicate a dying battery, so try to replace it first.

 Read Also : How to reset honeywell thermostat

 There are various reasons for this occurrence.
-A wire that’s attached poorly or loosely might be the reason why the Honeywell thermostat flashing heat on my thermostat is blinking.
+A wire that’s attached poorly or loosely might be the reason why the flashing heat on the thermostat is blinking.

-- Try to change your thermostat setting manually.
+- Make sure the thermostat is set to the desired temperature for heating.
+Try to change your thermostat settings manually.
 This can be done by pressing the “Up” arrow.
 After that, press the option that says “Switch to Permanent Hold.”
-Your thermostat setting will then switch by matching with outdoor temperature.
+Your thermostat setting will then switch by matching the outdoor temperature.

 - The blinking flashing heat means that once you’ve set the device to heat.
 It shows that the safety timer used to protect the compressor inside the thermostat has an issue.
 If the blinking already stopped, the device will keep up with the heat setting again.

-- See if various reasons above might be one of the causes why your thermostat is undergoing the blinking problem.
-However, if it’s the sensor that’s broken, you might need to replace the device because it’s more affordable than repairing the sensor.
+- See if the various reasons above might be one of the causes why your thermostat is undergoing the blinking problem.
+However, if the sensor is broken, you might need to replace the device because it’s more affordable than repairing the sensor.

 The extreme temperature on summer and winter days makes it impossible to ignore any issue with the thermostat.
-Luckily, the problem of Honeywell thermostat flashing heat on my thermostat is blinking doesn’t have to cost you a lot to repair.
+Luckily, the problem of the Honeywell thermostat flashing heat on my thermostat doesn’t have to cost much to repair, depending on your thermostat model.